 - Limited sugars: Since limiting sugar is part of the standard keto diet, this is pretty easy to do.
-The only trick is to avoid keto-friendly sweeteners, like sugar alcohols, which will ferment in the digestive system and feed the wrong kind of gut bacteria and yeasts.
+The only trick is to avoid certain keto-friendly sweeteners, like sugar alcohols, which will ferment in the digestive system and feed the wrong kind of gut bacteria and yeasts.

 - Probiotics: Probiotics are a good way to encourage diversity in your microbiome.
-I recommend making fermented foods instead of purchasing a probiotic supplement because you are guaranteed to get a good dose of live bacteria.
+I recommend enjoying homemade fermented foods instead of purchasing a probiotic supplement because you are guaranteed to get a good dose of live bacteria.

 Here are 15 keto-friendly probiotic and prebiotic recipes.

-- Milk kefir: Like yogurt, a long ferment results in a very probiotic and low sugar beverage.
+- Milk kefir is a probiotic and low lactose beverage.

-- Cultured butter: Homemade cultured butter is easy, fun and delicious.
+- Cultured butter is easy, fun, and delicious.

 Even if you can’t tolerate dairy, it’s easy to make a nut-based cultured yogurt alternative.

 - Cultured coconut cream is thick, creamy, and delicious.

 - Cashew yogurt is a thick and sour “yogurt” made out of soaked and blended cashews.

-- Almond milk yogurt: A drinkable probiotic yogurt that is absolutely delicious.
+- Almond milk yogurt is a drinkable probiotic yogurt that is absolutely delicious.
 Make your own almond milk and use the leftover ground almonds for keto-friendly baking!

 All vegetables can be fermented into delicious and probiotic pickles.
 Fermenting also reduces the sugars in high-carb vegetables making them keto-friendly!
-Here are a few of my favourite recipes:
+Here are a few of my favorite recipes:

-- Kimchi is a spicy fermented vegetable from Korea, perfect for a keto kimchi soup.
+- Kimchi is a spicy condiment from Korea.
+It’s delicious in a keto kimchi soup.